 Can I repeat a course in which I select an alternative grade and how does that affect the number of attempts allowed for an individual course?

 Faculty Senate policy specifically permits you to repeat any course in which you elect alternative grades.
 It is important to note, though, that through spring 2021, Faculty Senate policy allows three attempts per course.
 Courses taken for alternative grades are included in the total attempts.
 Effective summer 2021, the number of attempts allowed on individual courses will be reduced to two.
 Petitioning for additional attempts is allowed, though granting exceptions is not guaranteed.
 Review the policy on the Undergraduate Education site.
+Students with federal financial aid can repeat a course one time and continue to receive aid for the course repeat.
+Students who are PA State Grant recipients and repeat a course will not be able to have the repeat course count toward their credits earned for the state satisfactory academic progress review.
+Please consult with the Office of Student Aid for specific questions.

-There is no limit to the number of courses that a student can convert to the alternative grading system in fall 2020, although the general guidance is that you should try to maintain a transcript with as many letter grades as possible.
+There is no limit to the number of courses that a student can convert to the alternative grading system in spring 2021, although the general guidance is that you should try to maintain a transcript with as many letter grades as possible.
 Students who choose all alternative grades will have a resulting 0.0 GPA which could negatively impact future considerations for academic choices and financial aid.
 You should discuss this with your academic adviser.

 If I have one of my grades changed by faculty after I have selected alternative grading, will the system automatically use alternative grading for this new grade?